TheEdoRan/next-safe-action/website/docs/migrations/v6-to-v7.md

 ## Requirements

-next-safe-action version 7 requires Next.js 15 and React 19 or later to work.
+next-safe-action version 7 requires Next.js 14 and React 18.2.0 or later to work.
+For `useActionState` hook, the minimum required Next.js version is 15, since previous versions don't support the React's `useStateAction` hook that is used under the hood.

 ## What about v6?